2.9 Learning Support

 2.9.1 Administrative Procedures for Learning Support Programs

-Learning Support (LS) is a generic term for programs designed to prepare students for collegiate work.
+Learning Support is a generic term for programs designed to prepare students for, or to assist students with, collegiate work.
 Institutions must serve students who fall below USG placement standards and have the flexibility to develop more rigorous academic criteria with which their students must comply.
-Learning Support programs are intended to serve students who are not prepared for core curriculum courses and need additional preparation in reading, mathematics, and/or English (writing).
-Students who may be served within the LS program are:
+Learning Support programs are intended to serve students who need additional support in mathematics or English (reading/writing).
+Students who may be served within the Learning Support program are:

-Students who are determined by the institution to need academic assistance even though they are eligible to be admitted without LS requirements under USG policy.
+- Students who are determined by the institution to need academic assistance even though they are eligible to be admitted without Learning Support requirements under USG policy.

-Students who elect to enroll in LS courses in order to prepare for Core Curriculum courses.
+- Students who elect to enroll in Learning Support courses in order to prepare for core curriculum courses.

 I. Organization and Staff